doobwa/checkoutmysetup/README.md

 ## Setup API

 ### GET /api/setups
-array of setups for the logged in user.
-Might be changed to allow for pagination and whatnot.
+array of setups.
+(Might be changed to allow for pagination and whatnot.)

-### GET /api/setups/:id
+### GET /api/setups/:setupid

 ### POST /api/setups
-Create a setup
+Create a setup for the logged in user.

 Parameters: